 D-Ribose is a naturally-occurring molecule in the body that is used to produce energy in the body’s cells.
 While the body produces D-ribose naturally, it is produced slowly and organs such as the heart produce only enough to maintain energy in ideal health.

 D-Ribose can deplete for a number of reasons, the most common of which being cardiovascular issues.
-D-ribose is an essential nutrient for the protection and recovery of cardiovascular disease.
+D-ribose is an essential nutrient for the protection and recovery from cardiovascular challenges.
 However, during cardiovascular issues, the heart is typically unable to produce enough D-ribose to function at full energy, which can further exacerbate deficiency.

 D-Ribose helps myocardial cells restore ATP which can also increase the amount of blood flow in the heart.
 This may help to protect against age-related issues such as deteriorating mitochondria or degenerative heart conditions.